Sensor Fusion using the Kalman Filter

 The three images below visualize the positional data.
 The red lines represent the measurement data, the green lines are the estimated states.

-Linear Kalman Filter for position and orientation tracking
+Linear Kalman Filter for the position and orientation tracking

 Including orientation as euler angles allows us to keep the linear model from above.
 The angles can be derived from the quaternion 4-vector by the following formulas.